WHERE WE WORK

 Together with young people from Freetown, Makeni and Kono, Dreamtown supports the development of creative public spaces in slums.
 Spaces where young people can hang out, have fun, engage in sports, and learn new skills.
 All the initiatives we work on are based on dreams, visions, and plans formulated by youth living in the communities where we work.
 Some of the dreams we are currently working on include the development of community gardens, youth centres, sport facilities, tea-chill-out-shops, and non formal learning spaces.

-Ghettos Go Green in Kampala
+Ghetto Go Green in Kampala

 Dreamtown is collaborating with the Ugandan youth organisation Network for Active Citizens, addressing the severe climate change issues facing the people dwelling in Kampala’s slums - especially the issue of flooding.
 The ideas we are working on include the development of green spaces such as public parks and community gardens, establishing a climate-hub where young people can learn about the negative effects of climate change as well as awareness raising campaigns based on community cinema and citizen journalism.
+Follow our work in Kampala under #GhettoGoGreen.